opauwlo/sipa/README.md

 <img src="https://i.ibb.co/9YTQpVj/Peek-2021-09-22-18-03.gif" alt="gif show how this work">

-> s'ipa is a boilerplate for creating api's in nodejs, in the future with your help we hope it will be a framework.
-Just below you will see the folder structure created by sipas
+> s'ipa is a CLI for for creating easy api's in nodejs with templates, in the future with your help we hope it will be a framework.
+Just below you will see the folder structure off sipa.

 ```
-📦s'ipa
- ┣ 📂__tests__
- ┃ ┣ 📂integration
- ┃ ┃ ┗ 📜main.spec.js
- ┃ ┗ 📂unit
- ┣ 📂src
- ┃ ┣ 📂configs
- ┃ ┃ ┣ 📜database.config.js
- ┃ ┃ ┗ 📜server.config.js
- ┃ ┣ 📂controllers
- ┃ ┃ ┣ 📜delete.controller.js
- ┃ ┃ ┣ 📜get.controller.js
- ┃ ┃ ┣ 📜post.controller.js
- ┃ ┃ ┗ 📜put.controller.js
- ┃ ┣ 📂middlewares
- ┃ ┃ ┗ 📜verifyJwtToken.js
+sipa
- ┃ ┣ 📂models
+ ┣ bin
- ┃ ┃ ┗ 📜exemple.js
- ┃ ┣ 📂routes
+ ┃ ┣ cli.js
- ┃ ┃ ┗ 📜routes.js
+ ┃ ┗ log.js
- ┃ ┣ 📂utils
+ ┣ template
- ┃ ┃ ┗ 📜verifyIsAdmin.js
- ┃ ┗ 📜main.js
+ ┃ ┗ express.js
- ┣ 📜.editorconfig
+ ┣ .gitignore
- ┣ 📜.eslintrc.json
+ ┣ .npmignore
- ┣ 📜.gitignore
+ ┣ LICENSE
- ┣ 📜ex.env
+ ┣ README.md
- ┣ 📜package.json
+ ┣ package-lock.json
- ┗ 📜yarn.lock
+ ┗ package.json
 ```
 ### Adjustments and improvements